cloud9ide/react-enquiry/README.md

 ** beta version **

-<small style="color: red;">we're working on improving the docs and setting up more testing... use at your own risk!</small>
+_we're working on improving the docs and setting up more testing... use at your own risk!_

 Reform is a form validation framework for React that does not interfer with the way you want to structure your markup or render your components.